Badgerati/smtpy/README.md

 At my work we have a lot of hassle with QA, regression runs and dev PCs when it comes to sending out email from the core platform.
 We have a SMTP server - but it's absolutely rubbish and fills up way too quickly and then dies miserably.

 I created smtpy as a simple lightweight python Windows service which would run a mock SMTP server.
 This service would pick up all email that was sent to 127.0.0.1:25 and record it within a SQLite database.
-Further to that, after each insert to the database, the service would self-clean by deleting an emails that were older than 30 minutes.
+Further to that, after each insert to the database, the service would self-clean by deleting any emails that were older than 30 minutes.

 Now I could run a regression without worrying about the server crumbling to pieces, and with the simple JSON REST API I could retrieve the emails from the SQLite database.